 Obviously, color is a very personal choice, and everyone has different tastes.
 When staging your home, you want to use a color that will appeal to as many people as possible.
 Typically, this means choosing a neutral tone that will work with a variety of decors, so that potential home-buyers will be able to easily blend their belongings into the space.

 Light-colored neutrals generally work best, as they help the space to feel larger.
 However, many home-buyers will be put off by white carpet, as they will worry how they will keep it clean.
 So, go with a light beige, taupe, or warm gray tone (cool grays can feel uninviting).

-You can use mostly any type of carpet fiber when staging your home, however you will likely find that polyester generally offers the best value, while still giving a nice look.
+You can use most any type of carpet fiber when staging your home, but you will likely find that polyester generally offers the best value, while still giving a nice look.
 Of course, if you find a better value on another fiber type, go for it!